10 Medical Schools in Kenya

 10. Jomo Kenyatta University of Agriculture & Technology medical school

-Jomo Kenyatta University of Agriculture and Technology (JKUAT) is a public university located in Juja, Kenya.
-It was established in 1981 as a college offering middle-level education and was originally known as Jomo Kenyatta College of Agriculture and Technology.Â
+Jomo Kenyatta University of Agriculture and Technology (JKUAT) is a government-owned university in Juja, Kenya.
+It started in 1981 as a college for middle-level education and was initially called Jomo Kenyatta College of Agriculture and Technology.

-The College of Health Sciences maintains close communication with the healthcare needs of Kenyan citizens and the government, at both national and county levels.
-It was founded to promote collaboration between the University and Research Institutions, such as the Kenya Medical Research Institute (KEMRI), to further their joint development.Â
+The College of Health Sciences works closely with the healthcare needs of Kenyan people and the government, both nationally and in different counties.
+It was created to encourage teamwork between the University and Research Institutions like the Kenya Medical Research Institute (KEMRI) to help them develop together.